datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 ```

 `@script`
-Time to put this into practice.
+Its your turn to practise!